National Advisory Panel on Marine Protected Area Standards

 The information on this page has been provided by external sources.
 The Government of Canada is not responsible for the accuracy, reliability or currency of the information supplied by these sources.
 Users wishing to rely upon this information should consult directly with the source of the information.

-Third party submissions will be posted in the language in which they were submitted.
+Third party submissions have been posted in the language in which they were submitted.
 They will not be translated.

 Terms of Reference